-Unfortunately only a few side streets are (semi) pedestrian zones like the famous Calle Pizza with its popular restaurants, bars and clubs, so traffic is as everywhere in Lima a real topic.
+Unfortunately, only a few side streets are (semi) pedestrian zones like the famous Calle Pizza with its popular restaurants, bars and clubs, so traffic is as everywhere in Lima a proper topic.
 Be careful when crossing any street, as it doesn't matter if you are in the right or have green on the traffic lights – Here in Lima (Peru) it is unfortunately very simple: First cars than pedestrians!

-Enjoy the main parks in the center, Parque Central and Parque Kennedy.
+Enjoy the major parks in the center, Parque Central and Parque Kennedy.
 These two parks unite to a big one in the heart of Miraflores with the building of the Municipality and the church of Virgen Milagrosa in the middle.
 This is really "the" place to experience the lifestyle of Miraflores.

-The other part of the city center is located at the seafront of Miraflores running along the cliffs and overlooking the Pacific Ocean.
+The other part of the city center is at the seafront of Miraflores running along the cliffs and overlooking the Pacific Ocean.
 Along Miraflores "malecon" (coastal strip/street) you find a small oasis with many pleasant parks joining each other to a green stripe following the coastal line.
 The view over the Pacific Ocean is stunning.
 On clear days you can see from the whole bay from Chorrillos in the south right up to Callao in the north.

-These are some of the parks: The Parque Salazar with the famous modern shopping and entertainment center "Larcomar", Parque del Amor (Park of Love), a beautiful park dedicated to all lovers, Parque El Faro with its lighthouse overlooking the Pacific Ocean and the best place to watch the famous paragliders of Miraflores, Parque Raimondi with its huge green areas inviting for a break and of course the Skate Park.
+These are some parks: The Parque Salazar with the famous modern shopping and entertainment center "Larcomar", Parque del Amor (Park of Love), a beautiful park dedicated to all lovers, Parque El Faro with its lighthouse overlooking the Pacific Ocean and the best place to watch the famous paragliders of Miraflores, Parque Raimondi with its huge green areas inviting for a break and of course the Skate Park.

 Other parks worth a visit are the Parque Reducto No. 2, established to pay homage to the heroes who tried to defend Lima from the invading Chilean troops during the War of the Pacific and the Parque de Tradiciones, dedicated to the great Peruvian writer Ricardo Palma.